-We want a city that is more environmentally sustainable and produces less greenhouse gas emissions.
+We seek to have a city that is more environmentally sustainable and produces less greenhouse gas emissions.

-Potential measures include tracking citywide emissions, electricity and fuel use, commuting habits and the sustainability of the city's building stock.
+Potential measures include tracking city wide emissions, electricity and fuel use, commuting habits and the sustainability of the city's building stock.

 More walking